temporalio/documentation/docs-src/go/choose-dev-cluster.md

 temporal server start-dev
 ```

-This command automatically starts up the Temporal Web UI, creates a default Namespace, and creates an in-memory database.
+This command automatically starts the Temporal Web UI, creates a default Namespace, and creates an in-memory database.

-The Temporal Web UI serves to [`http://localhost:8233`](http://localhost:8233/).
+The Temporal Web UI serves to [http://localhost:8233](http://localhost:8233/).

 For more command details and options, see the [CLI reference](/cli/server/start-dev)